rse-ops/release-actions/docs/README.md

   --author AUTHOR       post author (optional) --categories CATEGORIES
                         post categories, comma separated with no spaces.
-  --title TITLE         heading to put on page (title is automatically generated) --layout LAYOUT       layout for post, if desired to change from default.
+  --layout LAYOUT       layout for post, if desired to change from default.
   --repos REPOS         path for contributor-ci.yaml that has repos key
 ```